William Shrewsbury Primary School

 Mathematics at William Shrewsbury Primary School

 At William Shrewsbury, we feel Mathematics is a key life skill.
 It involves confidence and competence with numbers and measures.
-We aim to give pupils an understanding of the number system and an ability to solve number problems in a variety of contexts.
+We aim to give pupils an understanding of the number system and an ability to solve problems in a variety of contexts.
 Mathematics also demands a practical understanding of the ways in which information is gathered by counting and measuring, and is presented in graphs, diagrams, charts and tables.

-As a school we aim to develop positive learners who take pleasure in their mathematics.
+As a school, we aim to develop positive learners who take pleasure in their Mathematics.
 Our learning consists of much more than the knowledge of a set of useful skills.
 It is a source of enjoyment, offering pupils intellectual stimulation and a sense of achievement.

 Mathematics makes a considerable contribution to the whole curriculum as work in many areas and topics involve mathematical activities.